Battle of St. Vith: American deployment and fortifications: 24 October to 15 December 1944

 While Manteuffel's LXVI Corps was gathering for the drive west, the U.S. 1st Army was preparing an attack of its own.
 In order to advance into Germany, the American high command realized it would have to control the dams that regulated water flow in the Roer River.
 The attack on the critical dams would be made by the 2nd Infantry Division.
 This veteran organization had fought its way across Europe from Normandy to the Schnee Eifel.
 In the process, it had occupied the German fortifications of the Westwall and set up fortifications to hold the ridgeline of the Eifel.
 In order to free-up the 2nd Division for the attack, its place in the defensive line was to be taken over by the newly arrived 106th Infantry Division.

 The 106th Division began replacing the 2nd Infantry Division in the area of St. Vith and the Schnee Eifel on 10 December 1944.
-Despite the wishes of Major General Walter Melville Robertson, commander of the 2nd Division, the 106th Division would also be deployed for an attack eastward, with most of its force isolated on the Schnee Eifel.
+Despite the wishes of Major General Walter M. Robertson, commander of the 2nd Division, the 106th Division would also be deployed for an attack eastward, with most of its force isolated on the Schnee Eifel.
 In addition, in order not to alert the Germans of the change in divisions, the 106th could not bring any equipment forward and had to rely on equipment left behind by the 2nd Division.
 The 106th Division came out worse in this deal, for the 2nd had picked up extra communications gear, weapons, and vehicles in the course of its travels across Europe for which the 106th had no equivalent, so the 2nd took most of their equipment with them.
 The 106th had also suffered significant personnel changes, since sixty percent of its troop strength had been used to make up for higher than expected losses in units already in Europe.
 These losses had been made up from troops taken from disbanded small units, air cadets in training, and divisions not moving immediately to Europe.
 The effect of disruptions in organization, training, and equipment made the division relatively ineffective as a combat unit.
 The American high command believed that the static nature of the Ardennes area would allow time for the 106th to correct its deficiencies.